nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `new-lesson [name/STUDENT_NAME_1] (optional)[name/STUDENT_NAME_2] [lesson/LESSON_TITLE] [start/START_TIME] [end/END_TIME]`

-* All fields, except for additional studetn names, are mandatory.
+* All fields, except for additional student names, are mandatory.

 Examples:
-`new-lesson name/John Doe lesson/The Water Cycle start/25-03-23-1300 end/25-03-23-1500` creates a new lesson for the student named `John Doe` with the lesson title `The Water Cycle` starting at `25 Mar 2023 13:00` and ending at `25 Mar 2023 15:00`.
+`new-lesson name/John Doe lesson/The Water Cycle start/25-03-23 1300 end/25-03-23 1500` creates a new lesson for the student named `John Doe` with the lesson title `The Water Cycle` starting at `25 Mar 2023 13:00` and ending at `25 Mar 2023 15:00`.

 ### View Lessons